|

 spinning,

+accuracy balls.
 The wind can become your friend if you let it.

 Simply